adrianamunga/Akan-Name-determiner/README.md

 Adrian Amunga

 ## Description
-#### This is a web application that takes a user's birthday and calculates the day of the week they were born and then depending on their gender outputs their Akan Name
+#### This is a web application that takes a user's birthday and calculates the day of the week they were born and then depending on their gender tells them their Akan Name

 ## Setup/Installation Requirements
 Use the code as it is to get the expected result